puskal-khadka/OnionDiagram/README.md

 ## PARAMETERS AND FUNCTIONS
 * ```app:diagramType="CalculatedPrecise"```
-  * This will show each circle layeer,radius according to data passed.
+  * Using it, each layer's size,radius will be as according to passed data .
 This is Default

 * ```app:diagramType="UniformDecreasing"```
-  * This will make inner layer of cicle uniform size , irrespective to data
+  * Each layer's radius will be unifrom, irrespective to data

 * ```app:onionTextAlign="differentRow"```
-  * text align will be down respective to another text instead of same line.
+  * Text in one layer will be at different row in comparasion to text in another laye .
 This is  default

 * ```app:onionTextAlign="sameRow"```
-  * It will show text in layer that will align in same row
+  * Text in each layer will align in same row

 * ```app:textColor="#11ffff"```
   * To change text color.
 Default color is black

 * ``` app:textSize="8sp" ```
-  *To change text size.
+  * To change text size.
 Default size 14sp

  * ```  onionDiagramView.showRawData=false ```
-    * This is boolean field, if it is set false then passed data is automatic conveted to percentage and shown in layer.
-If set true same passed raw data will be shown
+    * This is boolean field, if it is set false then passed data will be automatic conveted to percentage and shown in layer.
+If set true, same passed data will be shown